Skip to content

 Food

 The Cretan diet became famous in the 1960s when researchers discovered that Cretans lived longer and healthier lives than almost any other population studied.
-Olive oil, wild greens, legumes, bread, cheese, fruit, and moderate wine explained part of that story.
-The rest was social: meals as ritual, food as gift, and eating as a communal act rather than an optimized transaction.
+The reasons were dietary: abundant olive oil, wild greens, legumes, moderate wine, minimal meat.
+What the studies could not measure was the social context—meals as ritual, food as gift, eating as a fundamentally communal act.

 Traditional Cretan cooking is not restaurant cooking adapted for home.
-It is a long-developed regional cuisine that transforms modest ingredients into sustaining meals.
-Meat was historically reserved for feast days; fish mattered more near the coast than in mountain villages.
-Even now, the most revealing meals are usually the simplest.
+It is peasant cuisine, developed over centuries to transform humble ingredients—vegetables, grains, cheese—into sustaining meals.
+Meat was reserved for celebrations; fish was eaten near the coast but rarely in mountain villages.

 The Foundation: Oil